jalvesaq/vimcmdline/README.md

 ![nvim_running_octave](https://cloud.githubusercontent.com/assets/891655/7090493/5fba2426-df71-11e4-8eb8-f17668d9361a.png)

-If running in either a Neovim buitin terminal or a external terminal, the plugin runs one instance of the REPL application for each file type.
+If running in either a Neovim built-in terminal or a external terminal, the plugin runs one instance of the REPL application for each file type.
 If running in a tmux pane, it runs one REPL application for Vim instance.